SDB:Howto

 Translations

-At present the openSUSE wiki supports English, German, French and Spanish.
+At present the openSUSE wiki supports multiple languages.
 If you like, and if you know one of these languages, please translate your article.
-If you don't, or are not sure if you are fluent enough in the foreign language, please write an email to the opensuse-wiki mailing list and ask for someone to translate your article.
+If you don't, or are not sure if you are fluent enough in the foreign language, please write an email to the opensuse-web mailing list and ask for someone to translate your article.

 If you have translated an article, please add the "Interwiki" links at the end of the article.
 As an example, if you have translated an article from German into English, you add the following at the end of the German article: